Éric Angelvy

 Éric Angelvy (Saint-Ouen, 8 November 1968) is a French former racing driver.

+Angelvy began his motor racing career in 1989 in the French Formula Ford 1600 championship.
+He scored 26 points and finished 13th in the championship standings.
+The following year, he finished as the championship runner-up.
+He subsequently competed in the Formula Ford Festival, French Formula 3, and Formula 3000.

-On retirement from racing Angelvy went into restaurant management, and has run several Parisian restaurants including Makoto, 912, Mustang Café, House of Live ex-Chesterfield Café.
+On retirement from racing, Angelvy went into restaurant management and has run several Parisian restaurants, including Makoto, 912, Mustang Café, and House of Live ex-Chesterfield Café.